RenderingByte/ByteHacker/ReadME.txt

 Thanks for downloading!
-To play, open ByteHacker.exe as an Administrator.
+To play, Download all the files into a single folder Then, open ByteHacker.exe as an Administrator.
+Have Fun!
 - Byte